dbersenev/wbase/README.md

 try(UserTransaction<JdbcEngine> tx = tm.createTransaction()){ //try with resources
    JdbcEngine e = tx.engine();
    Long someResult = e.extended(mySQLQuery).longResult();
-   tx.commit(); //if commit or receivek is omitted Tx will be rolled back on close }
+   tx.commit(); //if commit or rollback is omitted Tx will be rolled back on close }
 ```